-The Bayesian ACcumulatiON (Bacon) algorithm (Blaauw and Christen, 2011) is one of the most broadly used age-modelling techniques, and was designed to take advantage of prior knowledge about the distribution and autocorrelation structure of sedimentation rates in a sequence to better quantify uncertainty between dated levels.
-Bacon divides a sediment sequence into a parameterized number of equally-thick segments; most models use dozens to hundreds of these segments.
+The Bayesian ACcumulatiON (Bacon) algorithm (Blaauw and Christen, 2011) is one of the most broadly used agemodeling techniques and was designed to take advantage of prior knowledge about the distribution and autocorrelation structure of sedimentation rates in a sequence to better quantify uncertainty between dated levels.
+Bacon divides a sediment sequence into a parameterized number of equally thick segments; most models use dozens to hundreds of these segments.
 Bacon then models sediment deposition, with uniform accumulation within each segment, as an autoregressive gamma process, where both the amount of autocorrelation and the shape of the gamma distribution are given prior estimates.
-The algorithm employs an adaptive Markov Chain Monte Carlo algorithm that allows for Bayesian learning to update these variables given the age-depth

-- 5 constraints, and converge on a distribution of age estimates for each segment in the model.
-Bacon has two key parameters: the shape of the accumulation prior, and the segment length, which can interact in complicated ways (Trachsel and Telford, 2017).
-In our experience, the segment length parameter has the greatest impact on the ultimate shape and amount of uncertainty simulated by Bacon, as larger segments result in increased flexibility of the age-depth curve, and increased uncertainty between dated levels.
+The algorithm employs an adaptive MCMC algorithm that allows for Bayesian learning to update these variables given the age-depth constraints and converge on a distribution of age estimates for each segment in the model.
+Bacon has two key parameters: the shape of the accumulation prior and the segment length, which can interact in complicated ways (Trachsel and Telford, 2017).
+In our experience, the segment length parameter has the greatest impact on the ultimate shape and amount of uncertainty simulated by Bacon, as larger segments result in increased flexibility of the agedepth curve and increased uncertainty between dated levels.
 Bacon is written in C++ and R, with an R interface.
-More recently, the authors released an R package "rbacon" - 10 (Blaauw et al., 2020), which geoChronR leverages to provide access to the algorithm.
+More recently, the authors released an R package called "rbacon" (Blaauw et al., 2020), which geoChronR leverages to provide access to the algorithm.
 Bacon will optionally return a thinned subset of the stabilized MCMC accumulation rate ensemble members, which geoChronR uses to form age ensemble members for subsequent analysis.